-We have audited the accompanying financial report of the Intergenerational Trust Fund for the People of the Republic of Nauru (the Trust), which comprises the statement of financial position as at 30 June 2023, the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information, and the Management Committee's declaration.
+We have audited the accompanying financial report of The Intergenerational Trust Fund for the People of the Republic of Nauru ("Fund"), which comprises the statement of financial position as at 30 June 2024, the statement of income and retained earnings, and the statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information, and the Management Committee declaration.

-In our opinion, the financial report of the Intergenerational Trust Fund for the People of the Republic of Nauru presents fairly, in all material respects, the financial position of the Trust as at 30 June 2023 and its performance for the year ended on that date, in accordance with Australian Accounting Standards and the Memorandum of Understanding between the contributing governments and the Trust.
+In our opinion, the accompanying financial report of The Intergenerational Trust Fund for the People of the Republic of Nauru presents fairly, in all material respects, the financial position as at 30 June 2024 and of its financial performance for the year then ended in accordance with Australian Accounting Standards and the Memorandum of Understanding between the contributing governments and the Fund.

-Basis for Opinion
+Basis for opinion

 We conducted our audit in accordance with Australian Auditing Standards.
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Report section of our report.
-We are independent of the Trust in accordance with the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (Code) that are relevant to our audit of the financial report in Australia.
+Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial report section of our report.
+We are independent of the Fund in accordance with the auditor independence requirements of the Corporations Act 2001 and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (including Independence Standards)("Code") that are relevant to our audit of the financial report in Australia.
 We have also fulfilled our other ethical responsibilities in accordance with the Code.